NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Lincoln Memorial University – Harrogate, Tennessee – Private – South Atlantic Conference – NCAA D2

-Lincoln University – Missouri – Jefferson City, Missouri – Public – Mid-America Intercollegiate Athletics Association – NCAA D2
+Lincoln University – Jefferson City, Missouri – Public – Great Lakes Valley Conference – NCAA D2

-Lincoln University Pennsylvania – Lincoln University, Pennsylvania – Private – Central Intercollegiate Athletic Association – NCAA D2
+Lincoln University of Pennsylvania – Oxford, Pennsylvania – Public – Central Intercollegiate Athletic Association – NCAA D2

 Livingstone College – Salisbury, North Carolina – Private – Central Intercollegiate Athletic Association – NCAA D2